 Along with Antifragile and Skin In The Game, this is one of Taleb’s books that you have to read.

-He’s a fantastic thinker and his books will provide you with a lot of thought and many ways you can improve your lives so you can live them to your best ability.
+He’s a fantastic thinker and his books will provide you with a lot of thought and many ways you can improve your lives so you can live them to the best of your ability.

 Who should read The Black Swan?

 Everyone should read The Black Swan.
-If all of us read this book, the world would be a much better place and maybe we’d see less financial crashes too.
+If all of us read this book, the world would be a much better place and maybe we’d see fewer financial crashes too.